Kraków Technology Park

 supported the economic development of Małopolska for years.

-The beginning was a very difficult time.
 In 1997, a company was incorporated to manage the special economic zone in Kraków.
 It had no assets, capital or land for investment.
 Today we are a highly specialised institution operating in business environment, making a powerful impact on the economic development of Małopolska.
 We know how to support development of entrepreneurship, and skilfully build alliances and platforms for cooperation.
 We define trends in devising development strategies.
 We actively participate in business promotion of the region, and create efficient tools for supporting entrepreneurship.

 We have come a long way.
 Yet the initial hurdles taught us creative approaches to reality.
 Instead of letting problems overcome us, we have become efficient in solving them.
 Thanks to such an approach we understand people in business perfectly well, and they appreciate us for professionalism and efficiency.